Post job

 Bookkeepers are employees who are in charge of the company's general ledger.
 They are well-versed in basic accounting principles, and they apply these in their work.
 Bookkeepers manage the entry of items in the general ledger, assign items into their proper categories, and ensure that the entries are balanced.
 They also act as auditors by checking the accuracy and veracity of the receipts or vouchers in their possession before entering them into the system.
 Bookkeepers ensure that their files are up to date and free of errors.

-There are some key differences in responsibilities as well.
-For example, an account associate responsibilities require skills like "work ethic," "strong work ethic," "develop leads," and "patients."
+There are some key differences in the responsibilities of each position.
+For example, account associate responsibilities require skills like "work ethic," "strong work ethic," "develop leads," and "patients."
 Meanwhile a typical bookkeeper has skills in areas such as "payroll tax returns," "journal entries," "purchase orders," and "credit card accounts."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

-But both careers also use different skills, according to real account associate resumes.
-While account associate responsibilities can utilize skills like "customer service," "work ethic," "strong work ethic," and "develop leads," some corporate accountants use skills like "cpa," "close process," "internal controls," and "accruals."
+Each career also uses different skills, according to real account associate resumes.
+While account associate responsibilities can utilize skills like "customer service," "work ethic," "strong work ethic," and "develop leads," corporate accountants use skills like "cpa," "close process," "internal controls," and "accruals."

 An assistant account executive is responsible for managing customer accounts, under the supervision of an account executive.
 Assistant account executives develop processes and techniques to execute projects based on clients' specifications.
 They assist account executives with clients' presentations for project updates and status reports.
 They also manage client requests to increase brand awareness, including maximizing sales strategies and resources and advertising promotions within the budget goals.
 They must have excellent communication and critical-thinking skills, especially when managing the clients' expectations and marketing the clients' brands to all available platforms for customers' recognition.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, an account associate is likely to be skilled in "work ethic," "strong work ethic," "develop leads," and "patients," while a typical assistant account executive is skilled in "account executives," "journal entries," "fact sheets," and "purchase orders."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, an account associate is likely to be skilled in "work ethic," "strong work ethic," "develop leads," and "patients," while a typical assistant account executive is skilled in "account executives," "journal entries," "fact sheets," and "purchase orders."

-Assistant account executives typically study at similar levels compared with account associates.
+Assistant account executives earn the highest salary when working in the professional industry, where they receive an average salary of $50,936.
+Comparatively, account associates have the highest earning potential in the finance industry, with an average salary of $48,877.Most assistant account executives achieve a similar degree level compared to account associates.
 For example, they're 0.8% less likely to graduate with a Master's Degree, and 0.2% less likely to earn a Doctoral Degree.

 An accounts payable clerk is responsible for supporting the accounting department by performing clerical duties to file financial reports timely and accurately.
 Accounts payable clerks manage and verify invoices documents, reconcile balance spreadsheets, process payments for suppliers and vendors, resolve billing discrepancies, confirm and post account statements, record outstanding credits, and maintain an organized record of transactions.
 An accounts payable clerk must have excellent knowledge of the accounting principles to deliver high-quality services and help the business minimize excessive financial loss.